Sourdough bread is AMAZING. The flavour, the texture, the smell, it is unforgettable.

 -If you end up baking a lot of bread, then I recommend getting a digital scale that has a zeroing function.
-It just makes baking easy.
+It just makes baking easy and more precise.

 -And if you’re getting into fermentation then a good thermometerwill come in handy.